Rohitkumar08/crud/README.md

 # crud
-CRUD is an database ,management site where all the details of any users are there.
+Crud is an database management site where all the details of any users are thereand it will be a basic site for me.